 UF Health Shands Children’s Hospital’s outreach initiatives are now serving children from the Big Bend closer to home here in Tallahassee.
 Last year alone, children from the Big Bend area walked through the doors of UF Health Shands Children’s Hospital more than 14,000 times.
 With this vast number of visits, UF Health Shands has expanded, serving children from this area in 13 specialties in need of ongoing care by their physicians.

-“I feel fortunate to have been engaged with Shands/Children’s Miracle Network’s regional efforts for the past two decades.
-It has been exciting to see our growth in the community during that time, and rewarding to know of the children and families we can now serve locally.
-As Chairman, I feel tremendously privileged to serve along with the Leadership Council in continuing to grow our mission of providing the best hospital care to all children in need.”
+“I feel fortunate to have been engaged with UF Health’s regional efforts for the past two decades.
+It has been exciting to see our growth in the community during that time, including the establishment of UF Health Pediatric Specialties – Tallahassee, and rewarding to get to know the children and families from all over the Panhandle that we are able to serve locally.
+As Chairman, I feel very privileged to serve along with the Leadership Council in continuing to grow our mission of providing the best hospital care to all children in need.”

-“I became interested in the UF Health Council by way of a mutual friend who invited me to a social one of the members were hosting.
-At this gathering, I saw the great individuals involved directly and indirectly with the group (a few I knew, and a few friendships began that day).
-I also was able to hear the goal(s) and vision of the group with the children at the forefront of this vision; and with the indirect affiliation I have with Shands due to my sister’s illness – in adulthood, nonetheless – I became more intrigued with the council noticing they were in front of a wave soon to be very beneficial to Tallahassee: better, easier, efficient care for kids in Tallahassee…in need of what Shands can provide.
-A situation changed in my friend’s circumstances; a seat was available with the Council; I was referred, and as a result graciously welcomed.
-I am honored to be apart of the Council Tallahassee, and recognizing our goals and objectives are steadily gaining traction in Tallahassee with the end result being easier, efficient care for the kids in need in Tallahassee and its surrounding areas.”
+“I became interested in the Leadership Council by way of a mutual friend who invited me to a social gathering.
+I saw the great individuals involved directly and indirectly with the group.
+I also was able to hear the goal(s) and vision of the group, which featured children at the forefront.
+Considering the indirect affiliation I have with UF Health Shands due to my sister’s illness – in adulthood, nonetheless – I became more intrigued with the council.
+I noticed the group was striving to provide better, easier, efficient care for children in Tallahassee.
+When I was referred to the Council, I graciously welcomed the seat.
+I am honored to be a part of the Council, and recognizeour goals and objectives are steadily gaining traction in Tallahassee with the end result being easier, efficient care for the kids in need in Tallahassee and its surrounding areas.”